iamKonick/iamkonick/README.md

 ### Docker| Jenkins | Terraform | Ansible | Kubernetes | Helm | Sonarqube | Grafana | Loki | Promtail | Prometheus | AWS | EKS | Azure
 ### Tailwind - TypeScript- JavaScript - VueJS - NodeJS - Jinja2 - MongoDB - Docker - Git

-- I've always had a natural curiosity for technology.
-As a child, I loved taking things apart and putting them back together.
-I always had an eye for Entrepreneurship and StartUps.
+- My passion for technology has been a part of me since childhood.
+I used to dismantle and reassemble gadgets just for the sheer joy of understanding how they worked.
+My fascination with Entrepreneurship and startups also ignited early on when working on my own Startups HelloDoggy, SmartHR & and TripLet.

-- Today, not much has changed.
-I’m still the first point of call for technical issues.
-The difference is I now also develop innovative software components and logical solutions to solve problems.
+- Fast forward to today, and not much has changed.
+I'm still the go-to person for technical problem-solving, but now I also create innovative software components and logical solutions to tackle complex challenges.

+- From 2011 till 2017, I worked as a Digital marketer and after my Bachelor's I changed my track so that it related to my study and became a Web Developer.
+After coming to Germany I started working as a Frontend Developer with a bit of backend and DevOps and also helped a bit in the digital marketing with my experience.

-- Currently, studying Applied Computer Science (Master) at FH Schmalkalden, Deutschland and looking for something new to collaborate and help shape the industry with my ideas, skills, and leadership capabilities.
-I have a great amount of perseverance to achieve my goal.
-I do is what drives me towards my success.
+- Currently, I'm pursuing a Master's in Applied Computer Science at Hochschule Schmalkalden, and I'm eager to collaborate on fresh ventures that can help shape the industry.
+I bring to the table a combination of ideas, technical skills, and leadership capabilities.
+Currently looking for DevOps related job role as I feel this is something I can truly contribute compared to Frontend Development.

+- Let's connect and explore how we can drive innovation together! 💡🚀

+#TechnologyEnthusiast #Entrepreneurship #StartUp #Innovation #AppliedComputerScience #DevOps #FrontendDeveloper

 #Github: https://github.com/iamKonick